JUMP TO RECIPE

-Imagine a whole food ingredient sweet enough to replace sugar in a ratio of 1:1 and packed with antioxidants, nutrients and fibre.
+Imagine a whole food ingredient sweet enough to replace sugar in a ratio of 1:1 and packed with antioxidants, nutrients, and fiber.
 Date syrup is arguably the healthiest sugar alternative.
-Not only does it fight AGAINST weight gain, but it’s gut healing and blood-sugar stabilising too.
+Not only does it fight AGAINST weight gain, but it’s gut healing and blood-sugar stabilizing too.

-I have to say, this is one of the simplest and most rewarding things to make.
+I have to say, this is one of the simplest and most rewarding things to do.
 I always make sure there’s a stash stored in the fridge.
-As long as it’s bottled in an airtight container, this date syrup can be stored in the fridge for weeks.
+This date syrup can be stored in the fridge for approximately 2 weeks as long as it’s bottled in an airtight container.

 My inspiration for this recipe came from all the scrutiny and undesirable facts I’ve read lately surrounding sugar and high fructose corn syrup intake.

-Enough of all the boring scientific stuff, this recipe tastes delicious and will work well with both dried or fresh dates, fresh dates will however contain less calories and be free from processing or chemical drying.
+Enough of all the boring scientific stuff.
+This recipe tastes delicious and will work well with both dried or fresh dates.
+Fresh dates will, however, contain fewer calories and be free from processing or chemical drying.

 - Potassium: 20% of the RDI

 - Magnesium: 14% of the RDI

 14 dates or a 3.5 ounce serving (100g)

 - Carbohydrates 75g 50% 50%